polterguy/magic/backend/files/misc/common-startup-files/default.md

 {
   "prompt": "[STRING_VALUE]",
   "filename": "[STRING_VALUE]",
-  "immediate_mode": [BOOLEAN_VALUE]
+  "immediate_mode": [BOOLEAN_VALUE],
+  "old_code": "[STRING_VALUE]"
 }
 ___
 ```

 Arguments:

-- `prompt` is mandatory and describes the Hyperlambda code to generate.
+- `prompt` is mandatory.
+For new code it describes the code to generate; when `old_code` is supplied it describes only the change to apply.
 - `filename` is optional and is the path where generated Hyperlambda should be saved.
 - `immediate_mode` is optional and defaults to `false`.
   - If `true`, the generator executes the Hyperlambda immediately and returns the result instead of the code.
   - If `true`, do not also pass `filename`.
+- `old_code` is optional and is the current contents of the file you are changing.
+Supply it whenever you modify existing Hyperlambda rather than creating new Hyperlambda.
+The generator then edits what you gave it, keeps the file's existing comment, and leaves everything you did not ask about alone.
+Read the file first so the change you describe matches what is actually there.

 Important rules:

-1. The Hyperlambda Generator can create only one function, file, or snippet at a time.
+1. The Hyperlambda Generator can create or change only one function, file, or snippet at a time.
+   Changing an existing file without passing `old_code` regenerates it from your prompt alone, and
+   silently discards everything the prompt did not mention.
 2. Provide all required task details in the prompt, including database names, table names, column names, recipients, subjects, arguments, and expected output fields when relevant.
 3. If you are generating Hyperlambda to be saved, pass a valid `filename`.
 4. If you only want the result and not the code, you MUST set `immediate_mode` to boolean `true`.